FAACT's College Resource Center

-- Fill all prescriptions for rescue meds and other mediations.
+- Fill all prescriptions for rescue meds and other medications.

-- Pack a small “medicine cabinet” to take to college containing backup rescue medications, maintenance medications, and over-the-counter medications your parents keep at home for colds, flu, fevers, and stomach issues.
+- Create a small “medicine cabinet” with your student containing backup rescue medications, maintenance medications, and over-the-counter medications to combat colds, flu, fevers, or stomach issues.
 Do not forget items for cuts or accidents.

-- Medical Identification jewelry speaks for you in the event you are not able to communicate.
+- Medical Identification jewelry speaks for your student in the event they are not able to communicate.
 Emergency responders are trained to look for medical IDs.
-Various ID products offer contact data that helps EMS learn about your health, gain access to your medical information, and contact your loved ones.
+Various ID products offer contact data that helps EMS learn about your student's health, gain access to their medical information, and offers emergency contact notification.

-- Although wearing a medical bracelet or necklace may not have crossed your mind, you will be grateful for the support in the event of a medical emergency.
+- Although wearing a medical bracelet or necklace may not be your student's first choice, it will be one that everyone might be grateful for in the event of a medical emergency.

 Dining Services and Eating

-- Before you arrive, set up for a safe-eating zone in your dorm room.
+- Before your child arrives on campus, help them set up a safe-eating zone in their dorm room.

-- Stock up on shelf-stable bars, snacks, and proteins to store in your dorm room.
+- Stock up on shelf-stable bars, snacks, and proteins to store in their dorm room.

-- Pack a microwavable plate with a lid/cover and small cooking-related supplies for reheating or eating in your dorm room.
+- Pack a microwavable plate with a lid/cover and small cooking-related supplies for reheating or eating in their dorm room.

-- If you have a roommate, talk with them about what snacks are safe to have in your room.
+- If your child will have a roommate, make sure they have talked with them about what snacks are safe to have in their room.

-- Review the How To Talk to Dining Hall Staff section of this toolkit.
+- Review the How To Talk to Dining Hall Staff section of this toolkit with your child.